martinwalsh/mk/README.md

 ### What is `mk`?

-I'm using this project as an opportunity to learn the [Rust](https://www.rust-lang.org/) programming language.
-So you should keep in mind that I'm a beginner.
+I'm using this project as an opportunity to learn the [Rust](https://www.rust-lang.org/) programming language, so keep that in mind.

 Nonetheless, I believe you will find `mk` useful whether GNU Make is already part of your project, or you are just beginning a new one.

-The `mk` command is intended to offer a minimal set of additional convenience features absent from GNU Make itself.
+The `mk` command is intended to offer a minimal set of additional conveniences absent from GNU Make itself.

 - Execution from any directory in a software project
 - Automated generation of `help` text